Mark Uptain, Hunting Guide, Killed By Bears In Grand Tetons

 — Nick Johnson (@pastornick) September 15, 2018

 Since Uptain’s death, the Wyoming Game and Fish Department continued searching the area, looking to find the two bears responsible.
-CBS News reported that the two bears suspected of being responsible for the mauling were found and killed by park officials a spokeswoman for the department confirmed on Monday.
+CBS News reported that the two bears suspected of being responsible for the mauling were found and killed by park officials, a spokeswoman for the department confirmed on Monday.

 “All available evidence indicates that these two bears were the bears involved in the Terrace Mountain attack.”